 However, what’s interesting about this colonial footprint is that the Arubans put their own spin on things.

-Instead of the usual brick-coloured buildings, this Dutch architecture has been dressed up in beautiful pastel colours to better suit its tropical surroundings and culture.
+Instead of the usual brick-coloured buildings, this Dutch-inspired architecture has been dressed up in beautiful pastel colours to better suit its tropical surroundings and culture.

 7. Willemstad: perhaps the most colourful ‘Dutch’ town yet